dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% instruction 'Open up the `worker.css` file and update it as follows.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lines:8-39 lang:css %}
+{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lang:css %}

 We also need to update the CSS selector for the front view, by changing the selector from `css.worker` to `css.workerFront`.

-{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lang:css %}

 Finally, we need to update the `render` method to choose between the two rendering methods.